manuel-192/m-m/PKGBUILDs/local-repo-manager/README.md

      esac
 }

-Add_BeforeAfter_func _my-test-git_                                    # to use the new function, add it to the database
+Add_BeforeAfter_func "_my-test-git_" "my-test-git"                   # to use the new function, add it to the database

 ```